 It’s like honoring a pimple.
 Think about it: a pimple is just a big, disgusting white thing.
 Columbus’ self-proclaimed ‘discover” of America marked the beginning of the American holocaust, ethnic cleansing characterized by murder, torture, raping, pillaging, robbery, slavery, kidnapping, and forced removals of Indian people from their homelands.
 To my non-Native American friends, I say that to celebrate the legacy of this murderer is an affront to all Indian peoples, and others who truly understand this history.
 It would be the same as if German people would celebrate and glorify Adolf Hitler and the rise of fascism, and the Nazi holocaust by holding parades through the Jewish communities of America and throughout the world.

-However, today also happens to but it’s also National Coming Out Day 2010.
+However, today also happens to be National Coming Out Day 2010.

 This year, National Coming Out Day takes on particular poignancy in light of a preponderance of anti-gay bullying incidents that have led to the suicides of five teenagers over the course of just three weeks, including Raymond Chase, 19; Tyler Clementi, 19; Billy Lucas, 15; Asher Brown, 13; and Seth Walsh, 13.
 These deaths highlight the difficulties that many LGBT people face when coming out.